cleentfaar/mailer/docs/getting-started.md

 ### Send an email using your type

-Having created our welcome type, we want to send it using a driver of our choice.
+Having created our type, we want to send it using a driver of our choice.
 In theory, you could do all that yourself, by simply creating a class that implements `MailerInterface`.